uchange/ulangel/README.md

   torch.save(language_model_learner.model.state_dict(), 'your_model_path.pkl')
 ```

+##### Methods to freeze of unfreeze layers
-`ulangel.utils.learner.freeze_all` is a method that sets `requires_grad` of all parameters of the neural network as `Fasle`
+* `ulangel.utils.learner.freeze_all` is a method that sets `requires_grad` of all parameters of the neural network as `Fasle`.
-`ulangel.utils.learner.unfreeze_all` is a method that sets `requires_grad` of all parameters of the neural network as `True`
+* `ulangel.utils.learner.unfreeze_all` is a method that sets `requires_grad` of all parameters of the neural network as `True`.
-`ulangel.utils.learner.freeze_upto` freezes first n layers of the neural network with `requires_grad` as `False` and `requires_grad` of the rest of layers as 'True'.
+* `ulangel.utils.learner.freeze_upto` freezes first n layers of the neural network with `requires_grad` as `False` and `requires_grad` of the rest of layers as 'True'.
 It's useful when you want to train just the last few layers of a neuron network.
+Here is the notebook to show how to use these methods:

 ## Software Requirements
 Python 3.6